KxSystems/docs/docs/support.md

 ## :fontawesome-solid-hands-helping: Designated Contacts

-Licensed customers designate to Kx staff members whom they have authorized to deal with kdb+ licenses, downloads and bug reports.
+Licensed customers designate to KX staff members whom they have authorized to deal with kdb+ licenses, downloads and bug reports.
 Designated Contacts can reach us at the following addresses.

 topic                               | address
 ------------------------------------|---------------------